How to Write Job Descriptions: Best Practices & Tips

 The background of job postings is a little hard to pin down exactly, but one name that pops up is a guy we’ve talked about on HR Party of One before, a member of our HR Hall of Fame –Frederick Taylor.

-If you didn’t catch the first episode where we talked about him and the history of HR, you can check that out here - but to recap quickly, he’s considered the ‘father of scientific management,’ and he identified ways that organizations - particularly production-oriented, manufacturing organizations, could operate more efficiently by using the scientific method.
+If you didn’t catch the first episode where we talked about him and the history of HR, we encourage you to watch - but to recap quickly, he’s considered the ‘father of scientific management,’ and he identified ways that organizations - particularly production-oriented, manufacturing organizations, could operate more efficiently by using the scientific method.

 So one way he did this was outlined in his 1900 book, “Shop Management,” which made the case for better managing employees.
 Job descriptions happen to be the book’s first recommendation around matching workers to tasks they’re best suited for.

 This isn’t a mind-blowing insight for today’s HR pro or hiring manager - but this is where that practice became a standard part of the way businesses and their staff were organized.

 In the early 20th century, job descriptions became a thing.
 But generally, they weren’t any good.
 People didn’t put a ton of thought into job descriptions.
 Primarily, these were advertised in the newspaper, and so there were space constraints.
 They often briefly described the nature of the work and when it came to compensation, they usually described it as “competitive pay and benefits.”

 Help wanted ads became more sophisticated as advertising and graphic design became a thing.
 Then, the big game-changer was the advent of the online jobs board in the mid-90s, which included Monster, Career Builder, and the earliest version of Craigslist.